AlexRiveraU/reading-notes/read-32.md

 * `AllowAny` - Permission class that allows unrestricted access, regardless of whether the request was authenticated or unauthenticated.
 * `IsAuthenticated` - Permission class that denies permission to any unauthenticated user, and allows permission otherwise.
 * `IsAdminUser` - Permission class that denies permission to any user, unless `user.is_staff` is True in which case permission will be allowed.
 * `IsAuthenticatedOrReadOnly` - Permission class that allows authenticated users to perform any request.
-Requests for unauthorised users will only be permitted if the request method is either `GET`, `HEAD` or `OPTIONS`.
+Requests for unauthorized users will only be permitted if the request method is either `GET`, `HEAD` or `OPTIONS`.
 * `DjangoModelPermissions` - Permission class that must only be applied to views that have a `.queryset` property or `get_queryset()` method.
 Authorization is granted if the user is authenticated and has the relevant model permissions assigned.
 * `DjangoModelPermissionsOrAnonReadOnly` - Similar to `DjangoModelPermissions`, but also allows unauthenticated users to have read-only access to the API.
 * `DjangoObjectPermissions` - Permission class that allows per-object permissions on models.
 We need to add a permission backend that supports object-level permissions, like django-guardian.
 It must only be applied to views that have a `.queryset` property or `get_queryset()` method.
 Authorization is granted if the user is authenticated and has the relevant per-object permissions and relevant model permissions assigned.